-cent increase in wagering was coupled with As indicated in Figure 1.0 stakemoney and a small 3.9 per cent increase in overall meetbonuses made available in Victorian greyhound ings covered by Tabcorp.
-In comparison, both racing has materially risen over the past 5 years.
-Harness and Thoroughbreds are seeing larger increases in meeting growth as a consequence of rapid growth in international meetings covered.
-GRV's growth was also accentuated by a 104 per cent increase in fixed odds wagering as Tabcorp continues to increase the number of greyhound meetings that offer fixed odds for its valued customers.
+It should also be noted that GRV's 3.1 per cent increase in wagering was coupled with a small 3.9 per cent increase in overall meetings covered by Tabcorp.
+In comparison, both Harness and Thoroughbreds are seeing larger increases in meeting growth as a consequence of rapid growth in international meetings covered.
+GRV's growth was also accentuated by a 104 per cent increase in fixed odds wagering as Tabcorp continues to increase the number of greyhound meetings that offer fixed odds for its valued customers .